Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ### #community-questions

 Have questions about Virtual Coffee?
 What we do?
-Tools we use?
+What we're up to?
+Tools we use and/or how to utilize them?
+Or you have some ideas for the community that you would share?
 Drop them here for the community to answer!

 ---